 Concentrations of Risk - The Organization maintains cash balances in financial institutions.
-Funds are insured in both an Investment account that is US backed Treasury bills and notes and Federal Deposit Insurance Corporations up to \$250,000 per depositor for each account ownership category.
-The Organization exceeded the FDIC limit by \$20,409 at December 31, 2019.
-The organization transferred funds out within 30 days of exceeding the limit, per their policy.
+Funds are insured in both an investment account that is US backed Treasury bills and notes and Federal Deposit Insurance Corporations up to \$250,000 per depositor for each account ownership category.
+The Organization's accounting policy on risk management follows best practice on cash balances, as any funds that exceed FDIC limits are transferred within 30 days.
+The Organization was diligent in properly following this policy.
+As evidence of this, the Organization exceeded the FDIC limit by \$94,569 at December 31, 2020, and the organization transferred funds out within 30 days of exceeding the limit, per their policy.